ibm-cloud-docs/vpc/vsi_is_profiles.md

 ## Balanced
 {: #balanced}

-Balanced profiles provide a mix of performance and scalability for more common workloads with a ratio of 4 GiB of memory for every 1 vCPU of compute.
+Balanced profiles provide a mix of performance and scalability for more common workloads.
 The Balanced profile family includes profiles with and without [instance storage](/docs/vpc?topic=vpc-instance-storage).
-The following table shows all Balanced profiles available for Intel&reg; x86-64, and AMD x86-64 processors.
+The following table shows all Balanced profiles that are available for Intel&reg; x86-64, and AMD x86-64 processors.

 Balanced profiles with the bx2d prefix are available in the US South (Dallas), US East (Washington DC), Canada (Toronto), United Kingdom (London), EU Germany (Frankfurt), Japan (Tokyo), Japan (Osaka), and Australia (Sydney) regions.
 {: preview}

-New profiles are available in the Dallas region to beta users with special approval to provision virtual server instances on 4th Generation Intel&reg; Xeon&reg; Scalable processors, the Intel 8474C processor (previously code named Sapphire Rapids).
+3rd generation profiles with the bx3d prefix are available in the Dallas region to provision virtual server instances on 4th Generation Intel&reg; Xeon&reg; Scalable processors, the Intel 8474C processor (previously code named Sapphire Rapids).
 For more information about the capabilities of the new profiles, see [Next generation instance profiles](#next-gen-profiles).
-{: beta}
+{: preview}

 | Instance profile | vCPU | Cores | GiB RAM | Bandwidth Cap (Gbps) | Instance Storage (GB) |
 |---------|---------|---------|---------|---------|---------|